Christian patriarchs make rare visit to Gaza after deadly Israeli strike on church

-The strike drew condemnation from the pope and U.S. President Donald Trump, and prompted a statement of regret from Israel, which said it was a mistake.
+The strike drew condemnation from the pope and U.S. President Donald Trump, and prompted statements of regret from Israel, which said it was an accident.
 Since ending a ceasefire in March, Israel has regularly launched far deadlier strikes across Gaza against what it says are Hamas militants, frequently killing women and children.
 Strikes killed 18 people overnight, health officials said Friday.

-Pope Leo XVI meanwhile renewed his call for negotiations to bring an end to the 21-month war in a phone call Friday with Israeli Prime Minister Benjamin Netanyahu, the Vatican said.
+Pope Leo XIV, meanwhile, renewed his call for negotiations to bring an end to the 21-month war in a phone call Friday with Israeli Prime Minister Benjamin Netanyahu, who offered condolences to the victims.

 Church leaders organize aid, evacuations

-Note: This story has been corrected to show that the pope's full name is Pope Leo XIV, not Pope Leo XVI.